 Within the area of oral implantology our research focuses on:

-- Surface treatments of implant fixtures for enhanced osseointegration.
+- Surface treatments of implants for enhanced osseointegration;

 Our Biomechanics, biomaterials and oral implantology programme profile (linked at right) contains more details on our current research projects, collaborations funding highlights and recent publications.